 Before the South American ‘Pumas’ joined in 2012, the event was known as the Tri-Nations and has consistently delivered incredible rugby performances in all four countries.

 Each team plays a home and away game against each opposing team, with a point-based system determining the winner.
 If a team scores four or more tries in a single match, a bonus point is awarded - and it is often the accumulation of bonus points throughout the tournament that gives the winner a clear lead.
-The 2018 Rugby Championship will be the seventh edition since Argentina joined the event.
+The 2019 Rugby Championship will be the eighth edition since Argentina joined the event.